AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-drive-modules.md

   </tr>
   <tr>
    <td>File name</td>
    <td>Select the file name.
-This option is available if you select "Map" in the source file field.</td>
+This option is available if you select "Map" in the [!UICONTROL source file] field.</td>
   </tr>
   <tr>
    <td>Data</td>
    <td>Select the data file that you want to upload.
-This option is available if you select "Map" in the source file field.</td>
+This option is available if you select "Map" in the [!UICONTROL source file] field.</td>
   </tr>
   <tr>
    <td>Title</td>